Disney Dining Plan

 Let’s break it down

-Counter Service Meal/Quick Service Meal Credit is good for an entree at a quick service location and a non-alcoholic beverage.
+Counter Service Meal/Quick Service Meal Credit is good for an entree at a quick service location and a non-alcoholic beverage, or a single-serving alcoholic beverage if you are 21 years or older (this was added to the Disney Dining Plan in 2018).
 You can also use a quick service credit for three snacks.

-Table Service Meal is good for an entree, dessert, and non-alcoholic beverage at a table service location.
+Table Service Meal is good for an entree, dessert, and non-alcoholic beverage or single-serving alcoholic beverage, depending on age, at a table service location.
 A good way to differentiate the two is by whether you’re getting served or serving yourself.